What to do

 Muni and SFMTA

 We have replaced Muni Metro and light rail routes with buses.
 Muni service is limited to its most-used lines.

 BART is running fewer trains on a reduced schedule.
 BART also has charts showing how crowded trains are at each station.

 Other public transit options:

-You can rent a car for essential travel and business only.
+You can rent a car.
 Clean your hands before and after you use your rental car.